pypy/pypy.org/posts/2025/01/state-of-tracing.md

-[Cinder](https://github.com/facebookincubator/cinder/) and also CPython has [grown a JIT recently](https://tonybaloney.github.io/posts/python-gets-a-jit.html) which will be part of the upcoming [3.13 release, but only as an off-by-default build option](https://docs.python.org/3.13/whatsnew/3.13.html#an-experimental-just-in-time-jit-compiler), so I'm very excited about how Python's performance will develop in the next years!
+[Cinder](https://github.com/facebookincubator/cinder/) and also CPython has [grown a JIT recently](https://tonybaloney.github.io/posts/python-gets-a-jit.html) which was part of the recent [3.13 release, but only as an off-by-default build option](https://docs.python.org/3.13/whatsnew/3.13.html#an-experimental-just-in-time-jit-compiler), so I'm very excited about how Python's performance will develop in the next years!